Things to do before you start your professional life: a guide for final year students

 Annual awareness week led by the BCA.

-Celebrate your membership of the BCA by displaying this ‘BCA Member’ logo on your website and social media channels.
+Celebrate your membership of the BCA by displaying our ‘BCA Member’ logo on your website and social media channels.
 This is one part of communicating the BCA’s Vision, Mission and Aims.

-Strategic relationships that have direct benefits to our members and their patients, the latest partnership is with KAYMED.
+Strategic relationships that have direct benefits to our members and their patients, our latest partnership is with KAYMED.

 Templates to support GDPR compliance as well as guidance notes to help you clarify your responsibilities under GDPR.